gluster/glusterfs-containers-tests/README.rst

         $ tests/glusterfs-containers-tests-config.yaml

-* To run test cases in a virtual environment:
+* To run test cases in a virtual environment using py2:

     .. code-block::